Texas A&M tops Missouri 66-64 despite record free throws

 But it wasn’t enough — Josh Nebo and his 14 points overpowered a sloppy Missouri team to a 66-64 Aggies’ win.

+The win snapped a two-game losing streak for the Aggies and extended Missouri’s to three straight.

+“It’s a tough loss,” Missouri guard Dru Smith said.
+“Yeah, the balls might not have been bouncing our way, but there are things that we could’ve done earlier in the game to combat that.”

-The Tigers led 32-27 after a first half filled with sloppy passes and consistent free throws.
+The Tigers led 32-27 after a first half filled with errant passes and consistent free throws.
 Texas A&M (9-8, 3-3 SEC) led for much of the second half, but Missouri came within two points of tying it in the last minute of the game.

 Nebo’s fifth foul sent Missouri’s Mitchell Smith to the free throw line, but he missed his second shot, keeping the Aggies ahead by one point.
+Smith had been 17-17 at the line this season before the miss.

+“I don’t think No. 5 has missed a free throw all year, right?”
+Texas A&M coach Buzz Williams said, recalling the realization he had while filling out game charts before Tuesday night’s game.
+“Remarkable.”

 The teams traded trips to the free throw line, then Missouri guard Torrence Watson missed a 3 at the buzzer to cement the Tigers’ loss.

+“I actually thought Torrence made it,” Missouri guard Mark Smith said of the shot, which came on a full-court inbound play.

 Missouri limited Nebo to five points in the first half, but the 6-foot-9-inch center dominated under the basket in the second half.
-With Missouri center Jeremiah Tilmon out with a foot injury, the Tigers rotated between Mitchell Smith and Reed Nikko.
+With Missouri center Jeremiah Tilmon out with a foot injury, the Tigers rotated defensive duties between Mitchell Smith and Reed Nikko.

 The Aggies’ offense was spread out over Nebo, Savion Flagg and Emanuel Miller.
 With six 3s made, Texas A&M averaged 35% from beyond the arc, significantly higher than its team percentage of 25%.